 Overnight Jaisalmer – Jasmin Home is a newly built boutique hotel which offers all comforts and luxury, with clean and spacious rooms Eastern tradition style with Western standards.
 With all 8 ensuite double deluxe bedrooms furnished with soft wooden furniture, air conditioned, mounted 32 inch LCD televisions, free wifi and thick, soft mattresses and pillows, our guests can relax indoors surrounded by Mugal carvings on Jaislamer sandstone or take advantage and spend time on our large, newly decorated rooftop terrace and air conditioned dinning.
 This offers panoramic views overlooking the spectacular 1000 year old Golden Fort where you can relax with a range of drinks, snacks and a fresh, tasty vegetarian a la carte menu where at night candle light dinners or family meals provide a unique setting.

 After breakfast, checkout from hotel and transfer to Jaisalmer airport.
-Arrive in Delhi in time for lunch and spend the afternoon wandering the aerocity mall right next door to hotel for last minute bargains.
-Meet at the SLounge at 6pm for two for one happy hour drinks.
+Arrive in Delhi in time for lunch and spend the afternoon wandering the aerocity mall close by to the hotel for last minute bargains.
+Meet for drinks at 6pm before dinner.
 Take this opportunity to repack and get ready for the next leg of your journey.
 Farewell dinner to take place for people not continuing on to Varanasi.
 If you are staying longer in Delhi we can recommend a local guide for you to do a day trip.

-After breakfast, check out from hotel and leave to the airport.
-Tour ends or your add on Varanasi tour commences. **You can add the Varanasi extension on your registration form.
+After breakfast, check out from hotel and leave to the airport. *Tour ends or your add on Varanasi tour commences. **You can add the Varanasi extension on your registration form.

 Varanasi is the India of your imagination.
 One of the most colourful and fascinating places on earth, surprises abound around every corner.